Hewlett-Packard-ESS/docker-proxy/README.md

 However, if the destination is the cache_peer we will use `ssl-bump client first`, which means the CN will be set to the IP of the destination, not the CN, and traffic will be sent unencrypted over the cache_peer proxy.
 Currently there doesn't seem to be any way of making squid relay intercepted CONNECT requests via another CONNECT request to a cache_peer.

 This poses numerous obviously ethical implications, as such be it on your shoulders if you do something stupid with it.
 I only use it for internal development environments where there is nothing sensitive going over it anyway.

+Also, the client will know the certificate is "invalid", as it's signed by squid.
+You a few options here
+  1. Install the CA file outputted during `fig run` on the other containers
+  2. Use `insecure` options such as curl -k
+  3. Create your own Dockerfile, inheriting from hpess/dockerproxy which copies a trusted CA key.pem and cert.pem to /etc/squid/ssl_cert

 ## Use
 The easiest way (or at least my preferred way) is by using a fig file.
 Please note that the container MUST be privileged and MUST have net HOST for this to work.